kevd1337/SparkCoreRC/README.md

 ![Screenshot](https://github.com/kevd1337/simple-sparkcore-rc-car/blob/master/screenshot-1.jpg)

-Simple Spark core enabled RC car that uses two continuous servos with wheels attached on end, with an optional bearing in lieu of a second set of wheels.
+Simple Spark core enabled RC car that uses two continuous servos with wheels attached on end, with an optional ball in lieu of a second set of wheels.

 The car is controlled via HTTP POST requests to spark cores REST resource.